-Why Outlook user should not Store PST on a Network?
-Get the Answer Here
+Why Outlook User Should Not Store PST on a Network?
+Answered

 First, let us look at what are the consequences to store PST over a Network folder?